PrimeRFP SCOUT · NAICS Intelligence

 What contract vehicles are used for federal construction under NAICS 236220?

-Key vehicles include DoD MILCON (Military Construction), GSA multiple-award construction contracts (MACCs), VA's NRM (Non-Recurring Maintenance) IDIQ, State Department OBO (Overseas Buildings Operations) contracts, and DHS CBP construction vehicles.
-MATOC (Multiple Award Task Order Contracts) and JOC (Job Order Contracts) handle smaller renovation and repair work.
+Key vehicles include DoD MILCON (Military Construction), GSA multiple-award construction contracts (MACCs), VA's NRM (Non-Recurring Maintenance) IDIQ, DHS CBP construction vehicles, and the Army Corps of Engineers MATOC.
+JOC (Job Order Contracts) handle smaller renovation and repair work, often with small business set-asides.

 SCOUT Intelligence